Silent Auctions: The Complete Guide for Successful Events

 • Catering

-• Tables and other supplies
+• Tables and Supplies

 Ideally, your organization will fulfill as many of these needs as possible through in-kind donations, but leave room in your budget to ensure you can pay for them if necessary.